O-hazan/Wdio/README.md

 ## To use this:

-- Install node.js install
+- INSTALL node.js

-- Clone the project
+- CLONE the project from github

-- Run npm install
+- RUN npm install in the cloned project location

-- Run npx wdio run wdio.conf.js
+- RUN npx wdio run wdio.conf.js

+### General info:

+A bug was found:
+Today isn't selected in calendar if user ends program after selecting another day

+Found in test:
+Calendar => Remove the program and verify UI is back to default

+Found in this step:
+Remove the program and verify UI is back to default => Verify that today is selected in the calendar